 Typically they give 10% discount, but can be 15% or more, for Seniors (60 and over) from their standard flexible rates, but the availability of the discounted rates depends on hotel and dates booked.

-Access reservations for all hotels in the group including Days Inn by clicking on the Ramada logo and then under ‘Special Rates’ select ‘Senior’.
+Access reservations for all hotels in the group including Days Inn by clicking the Ramada Reservations, then under ‘Special Rates’ select ‘Senior’.

-The largest hotel chain in Europe, includes Sofitel, Mercure, Novotel, Ibis, Formule 1 and others.
+The largest hotel chain in Europe (now referred to as ALL), includes Sofitel, Mercure, Novotel, Ibis, Formule 1 and others.

-Although one blog has suggested that it is worth checking with reservations for Senior discounts on a hotel-by-hotel basis, I have not been able to find any evidence that this chain provides any special treatment for seniors.
+Although one blog has suggested that it is worth checking with reservations for Senior discounts on a hotel-by-hotel basis, I have not been able to find any evidence that this chain provides any hotel senior offers.
 A pity, and out of line with most major chains.
 I’m following this up with Accorhotels and will keep you informed of any developments.